xdeng7/redwood_open3d_3dreconstruction/README.md

-# Redwood Open3D 3D Reconstruction
+# Redwood Open3D 3D Reconstruction using RGB-D Images
-An example project using Open3d for 3d reconstruction with RGB-D images This is implemented by using the open-sourced tools [Open3D](http://www.open3d.org/).
+An example project using Open3d for 3d reconstruction with RGB-D images

+This is implemented by using the open-sourced tools [Open3D](http://www.open3d.org/).
 Souce code is available at (https://github.com/intel-isl/Open3D)

+And the codes are heavily borrowed from the source github repo.

 **System requirements:**